In This Article

 Viome showed these sub-scores that affected the calculation of my Gut Microbiome Health score:

 I clicked on “Inflammatory Activity.”
-The report showed a summary, the nutrients supporting this subscore, a list of metabolic pathways, and other details.
+The report showed me a summary of all the report details, the nutrients supporting this subscore, a list of metabolic pathways, etc.

 Again, the language and terms used in these reports are vague and complicated.
 Viome could have made them more reader-friendly.

-This report contains all the microorganisms (like bacteria, fungi, and viruses) Viome found in my stool sample.
+This report contained all the microorganisms (like bacteria, fungi, and viruses) Viome found in my stool sample.
 I accessed this report under the “Results” submenu.

 It’s just a list, though, and no other details are provided.

-I have several unlocked scores which can’t be accessed with just a Gut Intelligence™ test.
-If you choose to take the Health Intelligence™ test, you can get five additional scores besides Gut Microbiome Health.
+I have several unlocked scores that cannot be accessed with a Gut Intelligence™ test.
+If you take the Viome Health Intelligence™ test, you can get five additional scores besides Gut Microbiome Health.

-You can buy Viome’s health tests with one-time payment or with interest-free monthly installments using ShopPay.
+You can buy Viome’s health tests with a one-time payment or interest-free monthly installments using ShopPay.
 Here’s how much they cost:

 Another option is to buy the tests in bundles.
 It’s a monthly subscription that includes a test of your choice and personalized supplements:

-Save more: Use code for 15% off on the first three months if you subscribe
+Save more: Use the code for 15% off on the first three months if you subscribe.

 Like Viome, Biohm provides a gut score, an analysis of the microbial populations in your gut, and personalized recommendations.
 Biohm also sells supplements.